 Then there are the potatoes.
 I forgot about a few potatoes that were in a paper bag in an unusual place in my kitchen.
 I think they were from the farm share.
 They have grown long sprouts but when researching how to plant them, I kept reading that it’s important to plant only certified seed potatoes, to as to avoid diseases that damage the plants and can also spread to tomatoes.
 That plus the fact that I’m not sure where I would plant these guys (would I want to get a big barrel planter thingie?) means I might just compost these spuds and aim to do a better job planning for next year.

 If you’ve enjoyed this post so far, you’ll want to subscribe and keep an eye on this garden category on my blog.
 In addition to riveting updates about our plants, I’ll also post interviews with master gardeners, soil-builders and people who are into all kinds of cool things related to permaculture, sustainable gardening and farming.
-And if you would like to be interviewed or know someone who should be, just shoot me a line.
+For now, here’s a guide put together by someone who interviewed more than 100 professional landscapers and included a section on eco-friendly gardening!
 Thanks for reading, and let me know what you’re planting in your garden or patio this month!